TWIHAHF means this week I have a horn for. If you want to know more about where this came from, you can read about it here.

 A 1997 Bentley Turbo R.

-Looking sorry for itself, I could feel it, the horn was developing…
+Looking sorry for itself but I I could feel it, the horn was developing…

-Bentley ran the production of the Turbo R from 1985 to 1999, from first glance it looks like the one I saw was a “New” Turbo R, produced from 1995 to 1996 which has some mildly updated styling over the original.
+Bentley ran the production of the Turbo R from 1985 to 1999, from first glance it looks like this one was a “New” Turbo R, which has some mildly updated styling over the original.
+The flat tire on the rear was an optional extra.

 I don’t think they are an overly pretty car, but there is something timeless and understated about their looks.
-Plus, there’s a certain road presence that comes with something that big too.
+Plus, there’s a certain road presence that comes with something that big and wafty.

 What will it cost?